NEU-CS3200/24s-project-boilerplate/README.md

 Our project aims to create a comprehensive scheduling application using the AppsSmith platform.
 The UI is customized to meet the scheduling needs of owners, employees, and managers within a business context.
 By leveraging AppSmith's capabilities, we provide a streamlined and intuitive scheduling solution tailored for different organizational roles.

+You can see an overview of the entire project here: https://www.youtube.com/watch?v=vKeo7o4iGt8

 -------------------------------------------------------------------------------